gSchool/ada-html-css/01-html/attributes-classes-ids.md

 ## 📚 Learning Goals 📚

+By the end of this lesson we should be able to:

-- Know what an Attribute is
+- Identify an HTML attribute
 - Differentiate between ID and Classes
 - Identify when to use a Class or an ID